cecibarasa/birth-day/README.md

 * Saturday 13th 2019 returns a value of -0.449 which causes the application to crash

 ## License
-> MIT License &copy 2019 Victor
+> MIT License &copy 2020

 ## Collaborate